bbbradsmith/zensf/readme.txt

   3.2.
 Review out_info/modlist.txt for things you need to modify with replacments from ramp.s:
     3.2.1.
 Any bank F: comment out last 6 bytes and replace with VECTORS macro 3.2.2.
 Any bankswitch write needs to be replaced (sta $5FFB -> jsr sta_5FFB, etc.)
+    3.2.3.
+A bankswitch from bank "$-1" means it came from RAM.
+This has to be resolved with manual debugging.
   3.3.
 Any extra banks needed can be manually added to binlist.txt
 4. Place nmt/chr/pal art files in in_art/ folder, edit art.txt to provide an art list and other build paramters
 5. Run package.py to build out_mod/ and in_art/ and work through any exceptions you get